Washing and anointing: Administration

-The ordinances are "mostly symbolic in nature, but promising definite, immediate blessings as well as future blessings," contingent upon continued righteous living.
+Symbolic interpretations

 Many symbolic meanings of washings and anointings are traceable in the scriptures.
 Ritual washings (Heb.
 9:10) symbolize the cleansing of the soul from sins and iniquities.
 They signify the washing-away of the pollutions of the Lord's people (Isa.
 4:4).
 Psalm 51:2 expresses the human longing and divine promise: "Wash me thoroughly from mine iniquity, and cleanse me from my sin".
 The anointing of a person or object with sacred ointment represents sanctification and consecration, so that both become "most holy" unto the Lord.
 In this manner, profane persons and things are sanctified in similitude of the messiah (Hebrew "anointed one"), who is Christ (Greek "anointed one").

-The ordinances of washing and anointing are referred to often in the temple as "initiatory ordinances" since they precede the endowment and sealing ordinances.
-In connection with the initiatory ordinances, one is also clothed in the garment in the temple.
-Washings and anointings are also conducted on behalf of deceased individuals as a type of "vicarious ordinance".